yekanchi/HackZiStorm/README.md

-### 2-Using Cellphone Sensors and possible other sensors like WIFI to predicit positin of Pedesterians at Indoor Enviroments.
+### 2-Using Cellphone Sensors and possible other sensors like WIFI to predict position of Pedesterians at Indoor Enviroments.